diodinciot/ap33772/README.md

 # ap33772 interface examples using Raspberry Pi

-There are 2 diffferent types of example: Python and Bash Scripts
+There are two different types of example: Python and Bash Scripts

-Each has 4 programs/scripts:
+Each has 4 programs/scripts except for the PPS one:

 1. ap33772_querypdo: This program reports all PDO information